johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 Webapp consists of several components,

+ - Websocket manager
+ 	 - connect to Chrome app.
+ 	 - Send button/joystick triggers.
+ 	 - Receive data, broadcast window level events.
- - Stage where all buttons are dragged and configured
+ - Stage area where all buttons are dragged and configured
  - Button Library
  - Buttons & Joysticks
    - that can be positioned anywhere on the page